gigwegbe/gemma3n-car-damage-competition/ollama_deployment/README.md

 We tried 2 methods:

 - Using SafeTensor model from Huggingface
-- Pulling Model from Hugging
+- Pulling Model from Huggingface
-- Using GGUF model  converted using Llamacpp, check this for more details[]():
+- Using GGUF model  converted using Llamacpp:
     To building llamacpp:
     ```
     ./build_gguf_llamacpp.sh